Living in East London

 Greenwich Pier is on the south bank of the River Thames in the Royal Borough of Greenwich in Greater London.
 It was built in 1836 to cater for the many paddle steamers that brought visitors on day trips to Greenwich from London further up river.
 At the time, London's urban area did not extend as far out as Greenwich.

 We hope you enjoyed reading this informative blog on living areas in East London and places to visit in the region.
-If you have any more questions, please do not hesitate to contact us and speak to one of our friendly staff.
+If you have any more questions, please do not hesitate to contact us and speak to one of our friendly staff members.
 If you are looking for a homestay, you can visit our website here for more information.

 Have a great day!